 The reading framework is a document that sets out guidance for schools around the teaching of reading.
-Full document is at the bottom of this page.
+The full document is at the bottom of this page.

-At Whitestone we are commited to working with parents/carers and friends to ensure children learn to read.
+At Whitestone we are committed to working with parents/carers and friends to ensure children learn to read.

 Here’s how many words children would have heard by the time they were 5 years old: Never read to, 4,662 words; 1–2 times per week, 63,570 words; 3–5 times per week, 169,520 words; daily, 296,660 words; and five books a day, 1,483,300 words.